baijuw/gmail/README.md

 The script will move all such emails to the **Trash** folder. <p>

 You must also enable the API for Gmail to get this going.
 Once you enable the Gmail API and create the credentials.
 Please download it onto the local directory.
 The file you receive from Gmail will have the name **credentials.json**.
-If not then please change the name of the downloaded file to **credentials.json** for the script to work.
+If not then please change the name of the downloaded file to **credentials.json** for the script to work. <p>

+Also run: **pip install -r requirements.txt** before you run <p>
+**python main.py**